tidalcycles/Tidal/README.md

 [![DOI](https://zenodo.org/badge/898407.svg)](https://doi.org/10.5281/zenodo.592191)

-Language for live coding algorithmic patterns
+[Uzu language](https://uzu.lurk.org/) for live coding algorithmic patterns

 For documentation, mailing list and more info see [here](https://tidalcycles.org/).
 You can help speed up Tidal development by [contributing to the collective fund](https://opencollective.com/tidalcycles)!

 (c) Alex McLean and contributors, 2025

+Licensed under the GNU Public License v3.0.
+Ports and other projects making use of Tidal source code as a reference for e.g. algorithms and/or types are derivative works and bound by the same license.